albertodemichelis/squirrel/doc/source/reference/language/functions.rst

 Functions are first class values like integer or strings and can be stored in table slots, local variables, arrays and passed as function parameters.
-Functions can be implemented in Squirrel or in a native language with calling conventions compatible with ANSI C.
+Functions can be implemented in Quirrel or in a native language with calling conventions compatible with ANSI C.

 --------------------